 - Provide legal representation in court — that’s the entertainment lawyer’s job.

 - Set up performance gigs for you — that’s the booking agent’s job.

 - Compile and submit your demos — that’s your job.

 Remember: publicists specialize in communications and image.
-They are not technical specialists, radio promoters, music critics, blog editors, recording studio owners, or attorneys.
+They are not technical specialists, radio promoters or radio staff, music critics, blog editors, recording studio owners, or attorneys.
 They are there to help nurture, protect, and support your public persona as an artist.